 The province will also apologize to Sylliboy at a ceremony at Government House in Halifax.

-He was convicted of hunting illegally in the late 1920s, but took his fight to the Supreme Court of Nova Scotia, claiming treaty rights as his defence.
+He was convicted of hunting illegally in the late 1920s, but took his fight to the Supreme Court of Nova Scotia.

-He lost, but the Supreme Court of Canada affirmed the Mi'kmaq people's treaty rights decades later.
+Decades later, the Supreme Court of Canada affirmed the treaty rights of the Mi'kmaq people.